Advanced Learning Appeals Testing FAQ

 What can I expect at your office when I bring my child for private testing?

 I start by bringing both child and parent into my office to help orient the child about what to expect and to give the child a chance to settle in.
 The parent will wait in the waiting area during the testing.
 We have complimentary wireless access for parents.
 Depending on the age and temperament of your child, you are free to leave the building.
 Your child will be given opportunities for breaks.
 Parents should bring snacks for their child.
 I also have snacks to offer and make a point of getting your permission before offering these foods.

 Testing time varies from child to child, depending on age and other factors.
 The Wechsler tests take one to two hours to administer.
 Achievement testing takes from thirty minutes to an hour, per subject.

 If you are having your child tested in all three areas, we may schedule the testing to happen all in one day or over two sessions.

 If time permits, I will score the testing during a break and meet with you briefly (approximately 10 minutes) to review the results.
 Otherwise I will call you later in the day with the results.

 Reports are completed within a week of testing.
 The report will include a behavioral narrative of your child in addition to the test results.

-My child is very shy.
+My child has separation anxiety or is very shy.
 Will you be able to still get his or her best performance?

 Even very shy children are likely to manage the separation from their parents well and are usually more talkative after their parent leaves the room.
 I am usually successful in putting children at ease and pulling for their maximal performance.
 In rare instances when this is not the case, I will discuss this with you and note such concerns in the test report.